Few-shot Object Counting with Similarity-Aware Feature Enhancement: Related Work

-\textbf{Few-shot approaches} are also highly related with our work.
-Few-shot classification \cite{maml, wertheimer2021few}, detection \cite{fan2020few, wu2020multi}, and segmentation \cite{yang2021mining, zhang2019canet} aim to complete corresponding tasks on images of novel classes given a few exemplars.
-For classification, MAML \cite{maml} learns parameters which can adapt to novel classes at test time by few gradient descent steps.
-FRN \cite{wertheimer2021few} formulates few-shot classification as a reconstruction problem in latent space.
-For detection, \cite{fan2020few} exploits the similarity between the input image and the exemplars to detect novel objects while suppressing false detection in the background. \cite{wu2020multi} generates multi-scale positive samples as object pyramids and refines the prediction at various scales.
-For segmentation, \cite{zhang2019canet} proposes a two-branch dense comparison module performing multi-level feature comparison between the input image and the exemplars, and the segmentation results are iteratively refined. \cite{yang2021mining} aims to alleviate the problem of feature undermining and enhance the feature embedding of latent novel classes.
-However, researches for few-shot counting are still limited.
+\textbf{Few-shot learning} has received popular attention in the past few years thanks to its high data efficiency~\cite{maml, wertheimer2021few, fan2020few, wu2020multi, yang2021mining, zhang2019canet}.
+The rationale behind this is to adapt a well-trained model to novel test data (\textit{i.e.}, having a domain gap to the training data) with a few support samples.
+In the field of image classification~\cite{maml, wertheimer2021few}, MAML~\cite{maml} proposes to fit parameters to novel classes at the test stage using a few steps of gradient descent.
+FRN~\cite{wertheimer2021few} formulates few-shot classification as a reconstruction problem.
+As for object detection~\cite{fan2020few, wu2020multi}, Fan~\textit{et al.}~\cite{fan2020few} exploit the similarity between the input image and the support images to detect novel objects.
+Wu~\textit{et al.}~\cite{wu2020multi} create multi-scale positive samples as the object pyramid for prediction refinement.
+When the case comes to semantic segmentation~\cite{yang2021mining, zhang2019canet}, CANet~\cite{zhang2019canet} iteratively refines the segmentation results by comparing the query feature and the support feature.
+Yang~\textit{et al.}~\cite{yang2021mining} aim to alleviate the problem of feature undermining and enhance the embedding of novel classes.
+In this work, we explore the usage of few-shot learning on the object counting task.